esensi/loaders/readme.md

 The [`ConfigLoader`](https://github.com/esensi/loaders/blob/master/src/Traits/ConfigLoader.php) is a trait that package developers might find useful to provide the old Laravel 4 namespaced configs back to Laravel 5.
 With the move to Laravel 5, the internal config loader was simplified to make use of a single level deep config structure.
 This made it difficult for package developers to provide publishable configs that were easy to load and also did not conflict with other local configs.
 Suggestions for work arounds included prefixing the files (e.g.: `config('vendor-package.foo')`) or combining all of the config variables into a single file (e.g.: `config('vendor.package.foo')`).
 The Esensi development team was happy enough with the old way of it, so we decided to bring back the namespaced functionality (e.g.: `vendor/package::foo`) as a trait.

 In order to provide the application with namespaced configs, simply use the `ConfigLoader` trait on any `ServiceProvider` class and call `loadConfigsFrom()` method from the `boot()` method of the class.
-By default this will make the configs found at the specified path available for publishing using `php artisan vendor:publish --tags="config"`.
+By default this will make the configs found at the specified path available for publishing using `php artisan vendor:publish --tags="config"` (requires additional [`ConfigPublisher`](https://github.com/esensi/loaders/blob/master/src/Traits/ConfigPublisher.php) trait).
 The trait will then cascade the published configs on top of the package's original configs and set them in Laravel 5's config repository.
 The new configs are then accessible via `config('vendor/package::foo')` just like they would have been in Laravel 4.

 ```php
 <?php namespace App\Providers;